fbpx

 To double-check, use two methods.
 Don’t trust most playlists out there that are already made, as many have mistakes.
 You’ll need to check and be sure the songs are actually in the stated ranges.
 You can trust our playlists, of course!

-Whether you use music pre-run to energize you, post-run to lower your heart rate and relax, or during training to help you push through, choose tunes you love that will assist you in reaching your personal goal.
+Whether you use hip-hop, Beyonce, boogie, or other music pre-run to energize you, a Rihanna remix for post-run to lower your heart rate and relax, or Foo Fighters during training to help you push through, choose tunes you love that will help you reach your personal goal.

 Leave a Comment